 3. There are another alternative to dipping if you want to add chocolate.
 You can use a spoon and place some chocolate at the top and allow it to run down the sites.
 Then give the chocolate a little sprinkle of sea salt.
 Or you can drizzle it with chocolate like I did in the picture below.
 I found that a fork works well to drizzle the chocolate on the apples.

-Now on to the recipe, this version is a quick version made with packaged caramels.
+Now on to the recipe, this version of quick caramel apples is made with packaged caramels.
 I prefer caramel apples made with homemade caramel.
 However, if the concept of making caramel from scratch scares you, this version is a great alternative.
 It also works well if you have a craving and want a apple quick.
 The only thing I discovered with this is it doesn’t really work to “dip” the apples in the caramel.
 You just need to spoon the caramel over the apples and allow the caramel to run down the apple.

 Now tomorrow I have another variation on this recipe that you must see, plus I will share links to a few other option for coating your apples.
 Be sure to check it out!